 A fourth option is to measure the wind with a blade-mounted flow sensor.
-In this way the correlation between cause and 20 effect is higher, as the wind is measured exactly where it affects the wind turbine and the effects of shear, veer and smaller turbulence structures are also captured.
+In this way the correlation between cause and effect is higher, as the wind is measured exactly where it affects the wind turbine and also the effects of shear, veer and smaller turbulence structures are captured.

-Over the last 28 years, blade-mounted five-hole pitot tubes have been used in several research projects to characterize the inflow of wind turbines (Aagaard Madsen, 1991; Petersen and Aagaard Madsen, 1997; Aagaard Madsen et al., 2003, 2010b; Pedersen et al., 2015).
-Five-hole pitot tubes measure the relative flow velocity as well as the flow angle in two perpendicular
+During the last 28 years, blade-mounted five-hole pitot tubes have been used in several research projects to characterize the inflow of wind turbines (Aagaard Madsen, 1991; Petersen and Aagaard Madsen, 1997; Aagaard Madsen et al., 2003, 2010b; Pedersen et al., 2015).
+Five-hole pitot tubes measure the relative flow velocity as well as the flow angle in two perpendicular planes, and from these quantities three-dimensional turbulent wind speeds can be derived.

-25 planes, and from these quantities three-dimensional turbulent wind speeds can be derived.
-In 1989, a pitot tube was mounted on a 95kW Tellus turbine, see Figure 1.
+25 In 1989, a pitot tube was mounted on a 95kW Tellus turbine, see Figure 1.
 The turbine was a fixed pitch, constant speed, stall regulated turbine with rather stiff blades, i.e. the angle of attack, measured by the pitot tube is highly correlated with the axial wind speed at the pitot tube.

 Figure 1.
-Five-hole pitot tube mounted on the blade of a 95kW Tellus turbine at Risø in 1995
+Five-hole pitot tube mounted at the blade of a 95kW Tellus turbine at Risø in 1995

 A subset of the Tellus measurement dataset has been procured for this study.
-In Figure 2, the 30 s mean power production observations are plotted as a function of angle of attack (a) and met mast wind speed (b).
+In Figure 2, the 30s mean power production observations are plotted as function of angle of attack (a) and met mast wind speed (b).
 The met mast is located 2.5 diameters from the turbine and observations where the met mast is in wake are excluded from Figure 2 (b).
-It is seen that the power production correlates much more highly with the angle of attack than with the met mast wind speed, especially below stall.
+It is seen that the the power production is much more correlated with the angle of attack than with the met mast wind speed, especially below stall.

 Figure 2.
-The 30 s mean electrical power of the Tellus turbine correlates much more highly with the angle of attack (a) than the met mast wind speed (b)
+The 30s mean electrical power of the Tellus turbine is much more correlated with the angle of attack (a) than the met mast wind speed (b)

 The quality of a power curve depends on the number of data points, the scatter of these points and furthermore that all regions of the curve contain enough data points.
 The number of data points can be increased by extending the measurement period, but it can also be increased by reducing the averaging time.
-In Figure 3 the averaging time of the pitot tube based plot is reduced to the time of one revolution ( $\sim$ 1.25 s), i.e. around 24 times more data points are obtained from the same measurement period, and the scatter level is still lower than the met mast based 30 s mean observations in the region below stall.
+In Figure 3 the averaging time of the pitot tube based plot is reduced to the time of one revolution (~1.25 s), i.e. around 24 times more data points are obtained from the same measurement period, and the scatter level is still lower than the met mast based 30 s mean observations in the region below stall.

 Figure 3.
-Despite the much lower average time, one revolution (~1.25 s) instead of 30 s, the average scatter level of the pitot tube base observations (a) is still lower than the level of the met mast based observations in the region below stall (b)
+Despite the much lower average time, one revolution (~1.25s) instead of 30s, the average scatter level of the pitot tube base observations (a) is still lower than the level of the met mast based observations in the region below stall (b)

-This means that the assessment time can be significantly reduced, as many more data points with less scatter are obtained and in addition rare occurring wind speeds are more likely to occur for a 1.25 s than for a 30 s averaging period.
+This means that the assessment time can be significantly reduced, as much more data points with less scatter are obtained and in addition rare occurring wind speeds are more likely to occur for a 1.25 s than for a 30 s averaging period.